apcountryman/picolibrary-microchip-megaavr0/docs/gpio.md

 - To configure a pin to act as an open-drain I/O pin, use the `::picolibrary::Microchip::megaAVR0::GPIO::Pin::configure_pin_as_open_drain_io()` member function.
-- To configure a pin to act as an push-pull I/O pin, use the `::picolibrary::Microchip::megaAVR0::GPIO::Pin::configure_pin_as_push_pull_io()` member function.
+- To configure a pin to act as a push-pull I/O pin, use the `::picolibrary::Microchip::megaAVR0::GPIO::Pin::configure_pin_as_push_pull_io()` member function.
 - To check if an internally pulled-up input pin's internal pull-up resistor is disabled,